yoyosource/BOTC-HomeBrew/Potion/Red/README.md

 When this potion breaks, a player dies tonight*.

 ## ![](Potion%20of%20Obsession/.image_big.png) [Potion of Obsession](Potion%20of%20Obsession)
-If you are "mad" that you are a townsfolk, this potion might break and another player receives a potion.
+If you are "mad" that you are a townsfolk, this potion might break and tonight another player receives a potion.

 ## ![](Potion%20of%20Stress/.image_big.png) [Potion of Stress](Potion%20of%20Stress)
-Each night choose another player OR break this potion; a chosen player receives this potion.
-When this potion breaks, it's holder no longer learns potions they receive.
+Each night choose either 1) another alive player to receive this potion, or 2) break this potion; you no longer learn potions you receive.

 ## ![](Potion%20of%20Terror/.image_big.png) [Potion of Terror](Potion%20of%20Terror)
 When this potion breaks, the storyteller announces it at dawn.
 When this happens for the 3rd time, evil wins.